 Financial reporting is the disclosure of important financial information & other activities of the organization to various stakeholders (investors, creditors/ bankers, public, regulatory agencies, and government) for helping them get the idea about the actual financial position of the organization at any point in time.

 On the other hand, there are well-developed Financial reporting for business houses and also emerging businesses.
-It may be in need of finance or investment at some point in their lifecycle or the other.
+It may need finance or investment at some point in their lifecycle or the other.
 Let us call them Entities in Need of Financial Resources.

 The thread which brings these stakeholders on a common platform is – Financial Reports.

 Purpose of Financial Reporting

-- To highlight the achievements of the company on a periodic basis.
-The achievements can be financial in nature like the increase in sales, profit and market share, as well as achievements, can also be in form of awards and recognition received, the breakthrough in research and development, etc.
+- To highlight the achievements of the company periodically.
+The achievements can be financial like the increase in sales, profit, and market share, as well as achievements, can also be in the form of awards and recognition received, the breakthrough in research and development, etc.

-- It is also used to market themselves by companies which depend on external funding.
-Investors depend heavily on this reporting for making their yes or no decisions.
+- It is also used to market themselves by companies that depend on external funding.
+Investors rely heavily on this reporting for making their yes or no decisions.
 Thus it helps in capital raising.

 - To convey a strategic roadmap for the future of the company.
 During trying times or loss-making phases, it is used to allay investor concerns and strategic plan for turning around the company.

-- Internal financial reporting in accounting on a periodic basis is used by some companies to keep employees well informed about own operations and financial position and as a tool to motivate them.
+- Internal financial reporting in accounting periodically is used by some companies to keep employees well informed about their operations and financial position and as a tool to motivate them.

 - To comply with statutory requirements.
-Organizations are required to file reports to various agencies like ROC, government, stock exchanges on the quarterly or annual basis.
+Organizations are required to file reports to various agencies like ROC, government, stock exchanges on a quarterly or annual basis.